Blog

 TPN is associated with various complications.
 Metabolic complications of TPN include conditions like hyperglycemia (high blood sugar), electrolyte imbalance, refeeding syndrome, and liver dysfunction.

 There is also the risk of non-metabolic complications that can be just as dangerous.
-One of these complications is CLABSI, and knowing how to prevent CLABSI with TPN can be the difference between life and death for a patient.
+One of these complications is CLABSI.
+Knowing how to prevent CLABSI can be the difference between life and death for a patient.

 What Is CLABSI?